rishikroyal/rishikroyal/README.md

 - 👋 Hi, I’m @rishikroyal
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning CSE with specalisation in AI
 - 💞️ I’m looking to collaborate on PYTHON projects
 - 📫 How to reach me royalrishik5003@gmail.com
 - 😄 Pronouns: Rishii